-The Trust employs the expertise of several organizations to manage its assets.
-The Alaska Permanent Fund Corporation and the Department of Revenue Treasury Division manage cash assets and the Trust Land Office, manages the land and other non-cash assets.
+The Alaska Mental Health Trust Authority is charged with the perpetual management and safeguarding of Trust assets for the benefit of current and future generations of beneficiaries.
+The Trust’s cash assets are invested and managed by the Alaska Permanent Fund Corporation and the Department of Revenue Treasury Division, both of which invest the Trust’s money in a high-quality mix of stocks, bonds and other investments to generate income.
+The Trust Land Office is responsible for managing non-cash assets, which include approximately one million acres of land and a portfolio of high-quality properties in Alaska, Washington, Utah and Texas.
 Revenue-generating uses of Trust land include land leasing and sales; commercial timber sales; mineral exploration and production; coal, oil and gas exploration and development; and sand, gravel and rock sales.

 Trustees approve operating and capital budgets in two-year cycles, with annual recommendations to the governor and Legislature.
 While trustees are authorized to spend Trust income without legislative appropriation, they are required by statute to recommend to the governor and Legislature operating and capital budgets for state general funds to support the Comprehensive Integrated Mental Health Program.
 The governor must then propose and the Legislature must pass a separate bill, known as the Mental Health Budget Bill, which includes budgets for Trust funds and state general funds.